 8) Create a back-up plan.
 As we age, two areas where help is often needed first is transportation and bill paying.
 Work on a back-up plan now for how you will get around when driving is no longer safe and when keeping up with your bills begins to feel like a chore.
 You can find a professional bookkeeper at www.aadmm.com

 9) Engage your family.
 Once you have updated your legal paperwork, have a good grasp of your financial situation, researched your Plan B options, have created your support team, and have determine what you want when the day comes that you need help, pull your family together to share your plans so they can ensure these plans are followed.
 If you don’t have family, pull together your support team in case they have to step in and implement your plans.

 10) Accept a little help.
 Often accepting a little help now can save money in the long run and free up time for more enjoyable activities.
 Some ideas for lightening the load now: hiring a housekeeper 1-2x/month, assistance with yard work, help with home maintenance, meal delivery, bookkeeping assistance, or help with getting the house organized.

 I challenge you to take these 10 steps in 2021.
 Trust me, you will glad you did.

 Not sure where to start?
 Aging Wisdom is here to help.
-Schedule a consultation online today or call us at 206.456.5155.
+Give us a call: 206-456-5155 or email us at Inquiries@agingwisdom.com today.

 Lisa Mayfield is the founder of Aging Wisdom, an Aging Life Care company in the Seattle area.
 For over twenty years, she has been helping individuals and families navigate the complicated landscape of options and proactively plan for their future.
 To learn more, visit: www.agingwisdom.com